Bowel cancer screening saves lives, and it’s free.

 Bowel cancer is one of the most common cancers in Australia with millions of Australians screening for the disease every year.
 It affects men and women and is the second leading cause of cancer death.

-The Australian Government has lowered the eligible screening age for the National Bowel Cancer Screening Program from 50 to 45.
-People aged 50 to 74 will automatically be sent a free home test kit by the Australian Government every two years, and now people aged 45 to 49 can also request their first free screening kit to be mailed to them.
+The Australian Government has lowered the eligible screening age for the National Bowel Cancer Screening Program to 45.
+People aged 50 to 74 will automatically be sent a free home test kit by the Australian Government every two years, and now people aged 45 to 49 can also request their free test.

 Why test for bowel cancer?